muratk3n/thirdwave/en/README.md

 into atmo, so they are responsible for global warming.

-Any green tech invented in these countries need to be shared with the rest of the world due to this offense.
+Any green tech invented in these countries need to be shared with the rest of the world due to this offence.
 US polluted over 30 TIMES more compared to Indonesia.
 Top 10 polluters are responsible for 70% of all cumulative carbon pollution since the 18th century.